 You can’t “weld” writing letters together.
 You can only weld shapes together.

-SO not only does faux hand lettering look great, it really opens up a ton of options with the Cricut pen.
+So not only does faux hand lettering look great, it really opens up a ton of options with the Cricut pen.
 Because you are doing another highlighting layer, it covers up the joints where the pen lifts and starts another segment.

 The font I used is Babette which is free and available in Cricut Design Space.
 I like it the most for that bouncy hand-lettered look.